-Most of all, credit card issuers discovered that frequent overseas travelers typically spend far more with their accounts than cardholders who remain inside the United States.
+Credit card issuers have discovered over time that frequent overseas travelers typically spend far more with their accounts than cardholders who remain inside the United States.
 Eliminating foreign transaction fees means earning processing fees from merchants and annual fees from high-spending members.
 Whether you're a frequent flier on a first name basis with airport lounge attendants or just a casual traveler looking to save a few bucks, you can take advantage of the best credit cards with no foreign transaction fee.